IBM-Bluemix-Docs/va/va_index.md

        {: codeblock}
        The scanner API key is returned.

-       Ensure that you store your scanner API key safely because it cannot be retrieved later.
+       - Ensure that you store your scanner API key safely because it cannot be retrieved later.
+       - Ensure that you have a separate service API key for each cluster that the scanner is installed in.
          {: tip}

     3. Create a service policy that grants the `Writer` role.